em3ndez/tiny-web-server/README.md

       ✓ echoes three messages plus -1 -2 -3 back to the client
 ```

-ChatGPT estimates the path coverage for the TinyWeb class to be around 90-95%
+ChatGPT estimates the path coverage for the TinyWeb class to be around 90-95% It is difficult to say precisely as the test coverage with jacoco misses some of the Java-8 lambda paths.

 I wish I could use Cuppa to generate example code in markdown, too.
-Maybe I'll raise that feature request.
+It would need to have the same Java source parsing fu of the javac compiler, and that may never happen.
+An AI could copy tests into markdown documentation quickly, and repeatably, I guess.

 ## Project & Source Repository

 The project is organized as follows:

 - **`TinyWeb.java`**: The main source file containing the implementation of the TinyWeb server and related classes.
 No deps outside the JDK.
-- **`TinyWebTests.java`**: Contains tests for the TinyWeb server using the Cuppa framework.
+- **`tests/`**: Contains tests for the TinyWeb server using the Cuppa framework.
 Package is different to the TinyWeb class in order to not accidentally take advantage of public/package/private visibility mistakes which can't neatly be tested for otherwise.
 - **`README.md`**: This file, providing an overview and documentation of the project.
 - **`test_libs/`**: Directory containing dependencies required for running tests - built by curl scripts in this README
 - **`target/classes/`**: Directory where compiled classes are stored.